1990 Michigan Wolverines football team: At Notre Dame

-Michigan was ranked #4 and played #1 ranked Notre Dame in South Bend.
-The Wolverines fell behind 14–3 after one quarter, then rallied to take a 24–14 lead after three quarters on an Allen Jefferson 1-yard run and Desmond Howard's two TD catches from Elvis Grbac.
-The Fighting Irish rallied in the 4th quarter, cutting the lead to 24–21 on a Rodney Culver 1-yard run, then scored the game winner with 1:40 left in the game on a Rick Mirer 18-yard TD pass to Adrian Jarrell.
+On September 15, No. 4 Michigan opened the season with a 28–24 loss to No. 1 Notre Dame in South Bend.
+The Wolverines fell behind 14–3 in the first quarter, then rallied to take a 24–14 lead after three quarters on a one-yard touchdown run by Allen Jefferson and two touchdown passes from Elvis Grbac to Desmond Howard.
+The Fighting Irish rallied in the fourth quarter, cutting the lead to 24–21 on a Rodney Culver 1-yard run, then scored the game winner with 1:40 left in the game on an 18-yard touchdown pass from Rick Mirer to Adrian Jarrell.
 After a Notre Dame interception of Grbac on the first play after the touchdown, the Wolverine defense forced a three and out and regained possession with 15 seconds left.
 Grbac threw two incompletions and the Fighting Irish held on for the 28–24 victory.
-Jon Vaughn ran for 201 yards and Howard caught 6 passes for 133 yards for Michigan.
+Jon Vaughn gained 201 rushing yards, and Howard caught six passes for 133 yards.